web2py/py4web/docs/chapter-04.rst

 .. image:: images/dashboard_main.png

-The “Files” tab allows you to browse the folder that contains the selected app and edit any file that comprises the app.
-If you edit a file by default it will be automatically reloaded at its first usage (unless you've changed the *watch* option with the :ref:`run command option`; in this case you must click on “Reload Apps” under the “Installed Applications” tab for the change to take effect).
+The “Files” tab lets you browse the folder that contains the selected app and edit any file in it.
+By default, edits are picked up automatically the next time the app is requested.
+If you launched py4web with a different ``--watch`` setting (see :ref:`run command option`), click “Reload Apps” under “Installed Applications” for changes to take effect.
-If an app fails to load, its corresponding button is displayed in red.
-Click on it to see the corresponding error.
+If an app fails to load, its button turns red.
+Click it to see the underlying error.

 .. image:: images/dashboard_edit.png

-The Dashboard exposes the db of all the apps using pydal RESTAPI.
-It also provides a web interface to perform search and CRUD operations.
+The Dashboard exposes every app's database through PyDAL's REST API and provides a web interface for searching and performing CRUD operations against those databases.

 .. image:: images/dashboard_restapi.png